 (which means that we have a winner from approx every 9 runners)

-(which means that on average, any given Belhus runner is 10/9 ON to finish in the first 5)
+(which means that on average, any given Belhus runner is even money to finish in the first 5)

 » Full Story